HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 In many cases of practical interest, there are far more states than could possibly be entries in a table.
 In these cases the functions must be approximated, using some sort of more compact parameterized function representation.

 The online nature of reinforcement learning makes it possible to approximate optimal policies in ways that put more effort into learning to make good decisions for frequently encountered states, at the expense of less effort for infrequently encountered states.
-This is one key property that distinguishes reinforcement learning from other approaches to approximately solving MDPs.
+This is one key property that distinguishes reinforcement learning from other approaches of approximately solving MDPs.

 ## 3.8 Summary